Adjectives VIII: Sound Changes

 Is it not great?

-Grammar Note: ちゃう is a contraction of 違う and is used in many Western dialects to ask if something is in fact not the case while still seeking a positive affirmation.
+Grammar Note: ちゃう is a contraction of 違う and is used in many Western dialects to ask if something is, in fact, not the case while still seeking a positive affirmation.

 4. あのサメ、怖えぇぇ! (=あのサメ、怖い!)